This post may contain affiliate links. See our disclosure policy.

 - Add all ingredients except cheese to a blender.
 Blend until smooth (about 20 seconds), scraping down the sides as needed.

-Do not over bake!
+Don’t over-bake!
 The texture on the outside is more dry and “bread” like and the inside is more soft and chewy.

-Tips for the Perfect Brazilian Cheese Bread
+Tips for Perfect Brazilian Cheese Bread

-FAQ’s about Brazilian Cheese Bread
+Questions about Brazilian Cheese Bread

-The best way to store this Brazilian cheese bread is tightly covered with as much air squeezed out as possible.
-It can be kept at room temperature overnight, in the fridge for three days, or in the freezer for up to two months.
+Keep it tightly covered to prevent drying out.
+Store at room temperature overnight, in the fridge for up to three days, or in the freezer for up to two months.

 More Bread Recipes to Try

-In our family, a dinner is truly not complete without a side of bread or rolls.
-Here are a few of our tried and true recipes for you to add to your dinner table!
+In our family, no dinner is complete without some type of bread or roll.
+Here are a few of our tried-and-true favorites:

 Brazilian Cheese Bread Recipe (Pao de Queijo)